Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``DepositCcdEvent``
 ^^^^^^^^^^^^^^^^^^^

-A ``DepositCcdEvent`` SHALL be logged ever time an amount of CCD received by the contract is assigned to a public key.
+A ``DepositCcdEvent`` SHALL be logged every time an amount of CCD received by the contract is assigned to a public key.

 The ``DepositCcdEvent`` is serialized as: First a byte with the value of 249, followed by the :ref:`CIS-5-CCDAmount` (``ccdAmount``), the :ref:`CIS-5-Address` (``from``), and a :ref:`CIS-5-PublicKeyEd25519` (``to``)::